ca-cl2/hooroo/README.md

 To synchronise only one of them, use the `-m` or `--mode` flags.

 ## Details
-Hooroo creates separate pacman and flatpak package files.
+Hooroo creates separate pacman, apt and flatpak package files.

 The package files are stored in `$XDG_CONFIG_HOME/hooroo` or `$HOME/.config/hooroo`